Kate Davis: Stonewall Riot Girl

 BY Brandon Voss

 On June 28, 1969, an outraged gay mob resisted a police raid of the Stonewall Inn and ignited the modern gay rights movement.
-Directed by Kate Davis and husband David Heilbroner, Stonewall Uprising, which opens June 16 in New York City before a summer release in more than 25 cities, is the first documentary that tells the story through interviews with actual riot participants and regular patrons of the Greenwich Village gay bar.
+Directed by Kate Davis and husband David Heilbroner, Stonewall Uprising is the first documentary that tells the story through interviews with actual riot participants and regular patrons of the Greenwich Village gay bar.
 Based on David Carter’s book Stonewall: The Riots That Sparked the Gay Revolution and produced for the PBS American Experience series, Stonewall Uprising also marks the sixth collaboration of the Emmy-winning filmmakers, whose credits include Southern Comfort, which documented the final year of a female-to-male transsexual and earned the Grand Jury Prize at Sundance.
-From a Stonewall Inn barstool in June 2010, Davis speaks to The Advocate about her long kinship with the LGBT community.
+From a Stonewall Inn barstool in June 2010, Davis speaks to us about her long kinship with the LGBT community.

 Kate Davis: Well, David and I have both been making films on LGBT subjects, civil rights, and equality issues in general for about 15 years, like Anti-Gay Hate Crimes and Transgender Revolution for A&E. But I’ve been fighting the fight since I was in high school in the late ’70s.
 I’ve never identified as straight, nor am I gay; I’m just attracted to who I’m attracted to.
 Why did I care enough about the subject to actually politicize these feelings?
 I guess I felt repressed myself — that sense from a young age that a girl’s supposed to act a certain way and a boy’s supposed to act a certain way.
 I actually took my girlfriend to the senior prom, and I wore a full tux.

 How did that go over?